 Cavity Drain Waterproofing Systems – The Recommended Alternative

-• If the earth cannot be removed then you must expect that water will come to bare against the structure to the full height of the areas below the ground unless comprehensive geological inspections can prove otherwise.
+- If the earth cannot be removed then you must expect that water will come to bear against the structure to the full height of the areas below the ground unless comprehensive geological inspections can prove otherwise.

-• Even when a structure is well built, if it is below the ground you must expect that if water comes to bare against it, it will enter the fabric of the building at some time in its life.
+- Even when a structure is well built, if it is below the ground you must expect that if water comes to bear against it, it will enter the fabric of the building at some time in its life.

-With the above in mind our Cavity Drain Membrane System comprises High Density Polyethylene and Polypropylene membranes which are moulded into a stud formation and applied internally to the wall and floor.
+With the above in mind, our Cavity Drain Membrane System comprises High-Density Polyethylene and Polypropylene membranes which are moulded into a stud formation and applied internally to the wall and floor.
 Our membranes are impermeable to moisture and moisture vapour.
 The studs create an air gap which allows the water entering through any defects or construction joints in the building to depressurise.
-Once depressurised it looses its potency and falls to the wall floor junction where our Drainage channel perforated drainage conduit is situated either recessed into the floor slab or sat within an insulation layer on top of it.
+Once depressurised it loses its potency and falls to the wall-floor junction where our Drainage channel perforated drainage conduit is situated either recessed into the floor slab or sat within an insulation layer on top of it.

 The Basedrain conduit also acts as a depressurisation zone at the wall/floor junction which is the critical zone where water often enters or ends up and from there it collects and manages water to a suitable point where it can be discharged from the building.
 The water is either discharged freely via passive drainage including open elevations, existing or designed in drainage or it is discharged via powered methods which usually means the insertion and use of a sump and pump system.